agude/agude.github.io/_books/starquake.md

 [gw]: https://en.wikipedia.org/wiki/Climate_change

-The book's main conflict unfolds shortly after the humans are rescued, when a massive starquake decimates the Cheela civilization, leaving only four survivors on the star and a few hundred in orbit.
+The book's central conflict unfolds shortly after the humans are rescued, when a massive starquake decimates the Cheela civilization, leaving only four survivors on the star and a few hundred in orbit.
 The remainder of the novel follows the Cheela---and humans---as they rebuild their society, confront the barbarian Cheela who rise to take control of the star, and work to restore their technological capabilities, allowing them to rescue the humans again.
 In a not-so-surprising turn of events, the humans play a crucial role in the battle against the barbarians by using their LIDAR to blind the horde.
-This was foreshadowed earlier with a reference to {{ lion }}, suggesting that t even the technologically inferior humans might one day again be able to help the Cheela.
+This was foreshadowed earlier with a reference to {{ lion }}, suggesting that even the technologically inferior humans might one day again be able to help the Cheela.

 The large cast of characters who persist across hundreds of generations reminds me of {{ hamiltons }} works, like the {{ commonwealth }}, {{ void }},